arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"Quantum computers could break current encryption in seconds! 🔐"* 😄
+*"The term 'debugging' was coined by Grace Hopper in 1947! 🔧"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**